 WE SHALL WORSHIP THE LOTUS FEET OF,

-HE WHO HAS TEN SACRED HANDS AND FIVE FAIR HEADS;
+HE WHO HAS THE TEN SACRED HANDS AND FIVE NOBLE HEADS;

-HE WHO HAS THE CHARIOT LIKE LOTUS THAT HE ADORNS,
+HE WHO HAS A CHARIOT LIKE LOTUS THAT HE ADORNS,

 HE WHO LIVES IN THE HEAVENS WHERE THE DHARMACHAKRA REVOLVES;

 HE WHO PERVADES ALL THE LOKAS, WE SHALL WORSHIP HIS LOTUS FEET.

 (Kandapurana on HerampaVinayaka – one of the 32 forms of Vinayaka)

 Lord Ganesh, the highly popular Hindu deity